View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Who will be teaching me?

 Edge Hill University enjoys an excellent reputation for teaching quality.
-The teaching team comprises staff from the Faculty of Health and Social Care and the Evidence Based Practice Research Centre.
+The teaching team comprises staff from the Faculty of Health, Social Care and Medicine and the Evidence Based Practice Research Centre.
 You will be taught by experts in professional clinical practice who publish in international journals and present at national and international conferences.

 A Great Study Environment